-$AUF{dm}$ is the Average Unavailability Factor value for the individual DER d in a given month m.
-If month m is in the Winter Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Winter Capability Period Unavailability Factor values calculated for the DER d.
-If month m is in the Summer Capability Period, then $AUF{dm}$ will be equal to the average of the two previous Summer Capability Period Unavailability Factor values calculated for the DER d. $AUF{dm}$ is calculated as follows:
+AUF{dm} is the Seasonal Unavailability Factor value for the individual DER d in a given month m.
+If month m is in the Winter Capability Period, then AUF{dm} will be equal to sum of DER Contribution to Unavailability Factor {dn} of the two previous Winter Capability Period values calculated for the DER d.
+If month m is in the Summer Capability Period, then AUF{dm} will be